 At the middle school level, students continue to use manipulatives, calculators and computer software, as well as paper and pencil, mental math, and estimation where appropriate.
 Real-life applications and cooperative learning are incorporated into the program.
 Communication skills of reading, writing and discussion are further developed.

-Grades six, seven and eight are taught by interdisciplinary teams and students are able to connect mathematics to other disciplines.
-Honor students accelerate in grade eight and take the NYS regents course, Integrated Algebra, culminating with a regents exam in June.
-All other eighth grade students take a pre-algebra course in preparation for Integrated Algebra in grade nine.
-Additionally, seventh graders take the Math Seminar course, which introduces students to explorations of mathematics that extend and enrich the current curriculum with topics such as origami, fractals and Sierpinski’s Triangle, and magic squares.
+In grades six, seven and eight students are encouraged to connect mathematics to other disciplines.
+Honor students accelerate in grade eight and take the NYS regents course, Algebra 1, culminating with a regents exam in June.
+All other eighth grade students take a pre-algebra course in preparation for Algebra 1 in grade nine.

 High School Program